 • We use cloud computing providers to store your data, and to help us process your application efficiently.

-• We may use mailing houses to send you marketing or account information.
-To do this we would need to provide them with your name and address at a minimum.
+• We may use third parties (e.g. mailing houses) to send you marketing or account information on our behalf.
+To do this we would need to provide them with your name and address or email address at a minimum.

 • We may use third party contact centres to help us contact you by phone, and we would need to pass your information to them to enable them to reach you.
 They will additionally record the information that you provide to them and pass it back to us.